Ernst Peschl

-Ernst Ferdinand Peschl (1 September 1906 – 9 June 1986) was a German mathematician.
+Ernst Ferdinand Peschl (1 September 1906, Passau, Germany – 9 June 1986, Eitorf, Germany) was a German mathematician.

 Early life

 Ernst Peschl came from a family of brewery owners.
 He was born to Eduard Ferdinand Peschl and his wife, Ulla (née Adler) in 1906.

 Education and academic appointments

-After finishing secondary school in 1925 in Passau, Peschl started studying mathematics, physics, and astronomy in Munich.
-He received his doctorate in 1931 from the University of Munich under the supervision of Constantin Carathéodory with a dissertation titled Über die Krümmung von Niveaukurven bei der konformen Abbildung einfachzusammenhängender Gebiete auf das Innere eines Kreises; eine Verallgemeinerung eines Satzes von E. Study ("On the curvature of level curves of the conformal mapping of simply connected domains to the interior of a circle: A generalization of a theorem of Eduard Study").
-This was followed by some years spent working as an assistant with Robert König in Jena and Heinrich Behnke in Münster.
+After finishing secondary school in 1925 in Passau, Peschl started studying mathematics, physics, and astronomy at the Ludwig-Maximilians-Universität München.
+He received his doctorate in 1931 from the Ludwig-Maximilians-Universität München under the supervision of Constantin Carathéodory with a dissertation titled Über die Krümmung von Niveaukurven bei der konformen Abbildung einfachzusammenhängender Gebiete auf das Innere eines Kreises; eine Verallgemeinerung eines Satzes von E. Study ("On the curvature of level curves of the conformal mapping of simply connected domains to the interior of a circle: A generalization of a theorem of Eduard Study").
+This was followed by some years spent working as an assistant with Robert König at the University of Jena and Heinrich Behnke at the University of Münster.
 He habilitated in 1935 at the University of Jena.
 Peschl took up a visiting professorship at the University of Bonn in 1938, and was subsequently promoted to extraordinary professor there.

 Under pressure Peschl became a member of the Nazi Party and the paramilitary Sturmabteilung, but he avoided any activity within either organization and ended SA service after a year.
 From 1941 to 1943, he served as a French interpreter for the Wehrmacht.
 From 1943 to 1945, he worked at the German Aviation Research Institute in Brunswick, which exempted him from further military service during World War II.

-After the war Peschl became the director of the Institute of Mathematics in Bonn, and in 1948 he became a full professor there.
+After the war, Peschl became the director of the Institute of Mathematics in Bonn, and in 1948 he became a full professor there.
 He promoted applied mathematics and established the Institute for Instrumental Mathematics in Bonn which evolved into the Society for Mathematics and Data Processing.
 He led the Society with Heinz Unger from 1969 to 1974.